MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ## Microsoft Teams settings

 You can configure various Microsoft Teams settings using Intune.
+To learn more, see [Manage Microsoft Teams configuration on Surface Hub](https://docs.microsoft.com/microsoftteams/rooms/surface-hub-manage-config).

 ### Modes